 Silica or silicon dioxide is a combination of silicon and oxygen that can take many forms.
 In crystalline form, it forms a component of many types of stone, including railroad ballast.
 Materials containing silica make up a substantial percentage of the earth’s crust.
 When workers crush rock or drill into materials made up of silica, tiny particles are released into the atmosphere.

-What Are The Effects of Silica Exposure to Railroad Workers?
+What Are The Effects of Silica Exposure on Railroad Workers?

 Inhaling silica dust frequently results in lung problems with no known cure.
 As the silica irritates the lungs, scar tissue can form which traps the particles.
 The scar tissue often develops into nodules that interfere with breathing.
 This condition is known as silicosis.